 Local Middle Eastern market featuring freshly baked breads, unique spices, and tasty canned goods.

-Family-owned Armenian market featuring an excellent assortment of regional spices, canned goods, and unique sweet treats.
-Produce section is very limited but extremely affordable.
+Family-owned Armenian market featuring an excellent assortment of spices, grains, canned goods, fresh breads, and unique sweet treats.
+You’ll find several varieties of filo dough in the freezer case.
+Produce section is limited but extremely affordable.

 Natural foods and vitamin store featuring an excellent selection of organic produce and vegan specialty goods.
 Look for non-dairy milks and margarines, refrigerated vegetable meats, cold cereals, cookies, crackers, and more.
 Definitely pricey but worth a visit.